-5.25 To change your choice of module, you must inform your Student Support Team by phone, letter or email.
+- 5.24 You may change your module at any time up to the final enrolment date.
+If you are studying a module as part of a qualification, you will need to take any requirements of your qualification, such as compulsory modules or study order, into account before requesting to change your module. - 5.25 To change your choice of module, you must inform your Student Support Team by phone, letter or email.
 You must clearly state which module you would like to change, what you would like to replace it with, and the presentation of the new module you want the change to apply to.
-If you are eligible for the new module your request will take effect on the date your Student Support Team receive your phone call, letter or email.
+If you are eligible for the new module, your request will take effect on the date your Student Support Team receives your phone call, letter or email.